teaching-on-testbeds/cloud-chi/index.md

 We are also going to need to get the reserved "flavor" ID, from the reservation we just made.
 We'll save this in a variable `flavor_id` so that we can reuse it in our `openstack server create` command.

 In the cell below, replace **netID** with your own net ID in the lease name.
+This cell should print a UUID:

 ```bash